Providing Construction Safety Glasses for Maximum Eye Protection

 Construction workers face many workplace hazards.
 One such issue that continues to plague construction companies and their employees: poor eye protection.

-If you operate a construction company, you need to offer safety glasses to your workers.
+Safety glasses do more than meet OSHA standards—they protect your workers, your productivity, and your bottom line.
 Glasses for construction workers can help your employees guard against dirt, debris, and other foreign particles.
 They can even help you avoid on-the-job accidents, injuries, and fatalities.

 Are You Required to Provide Glasses for Construction Workers?